What does it cost to build an app?

 Say you want to validate a consumer app idea: users sign up, see a personalised feed, save items, and you can push them a notification.
 Roughly:

-- 8–10 screens with a clean, branded design — not a template, not a custom illustration suite.
+- 8–10 screens with a clean, branded design.
+Not a template, not a custom illustration suite.

 - Accounts and login, a backend storing user data, a simple admin view for you.